ivankatliarchuk/.github/.github/ISSUE_TEMPLATE/3-feature.md

 ---
 name: Feature request
-about: Suggest a feature for DeFiChain
+about: Suggest a feature for CloudKats
 labels: kind/feature
 ---